JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-strength-cycle.md

 ## Key Points

 * 3x3 or 5x5 reps
-* Focus on some core exercises
+* Focus on some a minimal set of exercises
 * Consider the posterior chain
 * Single Leg Strength is the incredibly important for Hyrox more so than Push/Pull
-* You want progressive overload and incremental gains
+* You want progressive overload and aim for incremental gains

 ## How to Structure

+For your strength cycle you don't need to overcomplicate it focus on some core exercises which strength the legs and the posterior chain.
+If you already have a general plan stick to that as long as the two points are covered you should be fine.

 The important thing to remember is that you don't want to layer other aspects of Hyrox in this cycle.
 On your off-days you can keep your aerobic base maintained and high but focus purely on strength in your gym workouts.
 To get strong you need to focus purely on strength.

-For your strength cycle you don't need to overcomplicate it focus on some core exercises which strength the legs and the posterior chain.
-If you already have a general plan stick to that as long as the two points are covered you should be fine.

-As mentioned previously strength can take years to maximise, connectivity tissues can take a while to form however you can't neglect this cycle.
+As mentioned previously strength can take years to maximise and connectivity tissues can take a while to form however even so you can't neglect this cycle; It is fundamental!

 It's simple 2/3 times a week:

-\- Decide whether to split push/pull & lower.
-If beginner do a combined workout
+*   Decide whether to split push/pull & lower or do combined.
+If beginner do a combined strength workout

+Example of combined strength workout:

 * Choose 1-2 main exercises (See Strength Exercise Guide) targeting: